yodertv/Reminders/doc/README.md

 #####(Bug#12) connection to the DB doesn't have a fail check and crashes the server when things aren't right.
 #####(Bug#6) Invalid date on history page in IE9.

+#Future Enhancements (backlog)
+- Test for multiple clients with different DBs.
+- Add unit testing.
+- Upgrade Bootstrap.
+- Consider making the build manifest in JSON notation rather than string.
+- Test preserving some global data so that it doesn't all get blown away and refreshed with ```$scope```.
+- Print a digest from the History page.
+- Keep common tasks.
+These should be replenished everytime the list is archived.
+- Give the user a way to edit the list of repeating tasks.
+- Minimize trips to server.
+Keep data cached between pages.
+- Support authentication.
+- Support multiple users.
+- Support addvertisments.
+- Dynamically provision new users.
+- Add a print feature.